webforj/webforj-docs/docs/webstorage/storage.md

 ```

 ### Local
-The `LocalStorage` class provides an interface for interacting with the local storage of the browser
+The `LocalStorage` class provides an interface for interacting with the local storage of the browser, persists even when the browser is closed and reopened
 ```java
 WebStorage localStorage = LocalStorage.getStorage();
 //alias to add("", "")